-Tips and Advice on Applying for a Job at Walmart
+15 Tips For Applying for a Job at Walmart

 Walmart has come a long way from its humble 1962 beginning as a single store created by Sam Walton.
-Walmart is a now a national and international retail corporation that offers many employment possibilities for qualified candidates.
-Here are some tips and advice on applying for a job at Walmart.
+Walmart is a now a national and international retail corporation that offers many employment possibilities.
+It’s the largest employer in the United States, and since this is an employment blog, we thought we would write about their application process.

 Also see video: Tips on How to Get a Job